ganderzz/dylanpaulus.com/posts/2020-02-04-making-react-fast.md

 }
 ```

-The difference in these two classes come from `shouldComponentUpdate()`.
-React.Component's `shouldComponentUpdate()` will always return true unless we override it (always rerendering).
-React.PureComponent has its own implementation of `shouldComponentUpdate()` which automatically compares all of the component's props.
-If any of the new props the component receives are updated, then return true.
-Otherwise, it will return false (not triggering a rerender, and returning the previously calculated render of the component).
+These two classes differ in their implementation of `shouldComponentUpdate()`.
+React.Component's `shouldComponentUpdate()` will always return true unless we override it (ie. always re-render on update).
+React.PureComponent has its own implementation of `shouldComponentUpdate()` which automatically performs a shallow comparison of all the component's props.
+If any of the new props the component receives are changed, then return true.
+Otherwise, it will return false (ie. not triggering a re-render, and returning the previously calculated render of the component).

 Up until this point we've only talked about class-based components.
 You may be asking yourself, "Fine, but what about function components?"
-Since we want to 'cache' the output of a function component React gives us a handy utility for memoizing our function components. `React.memo`!
-This works exactly like React.PureComponent above.
-Only if the component receives new props will it rerender.
-Any other time, return the computed render from before.
+Since our goal is to 'cache' the output of a function component, React gives us a handy utility for memoizing our function components... `React.memo`!
+This works similarly to React.PureComponent in class-based components.
+If the component receives new props it re-renders.
+Otherwise, return the computed output from before.

 ```js
 function MyComponent(props) {